hockyg/comp-lab-class-2022/Week12/Assignment.md

 	- Edit water.inp and replace `___FILL_IN___` with
 		- A project name, such as, water_aimd_1ns_every0.5fs
 		- A `WALLTIME` of 6 hours, **in seconds**
-		- `STEPS` corresponding to 1 nanosecond.
+		- `STEPS` corresponding to 1 picosecond.
 How many steps is this??
 	- Create an sbatch file to run this job with
 		- 1 cpu per task
 		- 12 tasks per node